-Testing on public roads
+Testing of automated vehicles on public roads

 Within the scope of AutomatFahrV, a differentiation must now be made between test runs for research institutes and vehicle manufacturers on the one hand and the regular use of driver assistance systems that are already permitted and are in series production (parking aid and motorway assistant) on the other.